shower/shower/Readme.md

 See more details on [using keyboard](shower/wiki/Shortcuts) to control Shower.

-## Using Shower
+## Taking Shower

-There are two ways of getting Shower: you can get full template or just an engine.
+There are two ways of taking Shower: you can get full template or just an engine.

-To get full [template](https://github.com/shower/template) run following command:
+To get full [template](https://github.com/shower/template) based on [shower](https://github.com/shower/shower) engine and [ribbon](https://github.com/shower/ribbon) theme run following command:

 ```
 git clone --recursive git@github.com:shower/template.git
 ```

-To get only [shower](https://github.com/shower/shower) engine, run this:
+To get only [shower](https://github.com/shower/shower) engine including [ribbon](https://github.com/shower/ribbon) theme, run this:

 ```
 git clone --recursive git@github.com:shower/shower.git
 ```

-Or you can just download latest version as ZIP file: [template](https://github.com/downloads/shower/template/template.zip) and [shower](https://github.com/downloads/shower/shower/shower.zip).
+Or you can just download latest version as ZIP file: [template](https://github.com/downloads/shower/template/template.zip) or [shower](https://github.com/downloads/shower/shower/shower.zip).

+## Printing to PDF

+You can print your presentation to PDF using Google Chrome (Print to PDF), [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf) or [Prince XML](http://princexml.com).
+Print styles should be supplied to a theme for proper results.
+Please see [print styles](https://github.com/shower/ribbon/blob/master/styles/print.scss) for the Ribbon theme as example.

 ## Usage examples